cbarbee-git/custom-wp-gutenberg-blocks/README.md

 ## Description

-Here I have created a custom 'Toaster' block, and a 'Testimonial' block with ACF.
+Here I have created a custom 'Toaster' block with React, and a 'Testimonial' block with ACF.
 This code is meant to live within the 'wp-content' folder of a WordPress installation.
 It includes theme functions needed to accommodate the ACF plugin functions for setup and display in editor and front-end.